nfreq/ktune/README.md

-# ktune - Actuator Tuning and System Identification Toolkit
+# ktune - Actuator Tuning and Sim2Real Validation Toolkit

-**ktune** is a powerful command-line tool designed to streamline actuator parameter tuning, data collection, and system identification for robotic systems.
-It facilitates running structured tests (sine, step, chirp) simultaneously in simulation and real hardware environments, enabling detailed performance analysis and simulation-to-reality comparisons.
+**ktune** is a command-line toolkit for actuator parameter tuning and simulation-to-reality (Sim2Real) validation.
+It enables running standardized motion tests (sine, step, chirp) simultaneously in simulation and hardware, providing quantitative comparison for actuator dynamics and control performance.

 ## Features